-If a patient has symptoms that indicate coronary artery disease, or has had a previous electrocardiogram that produced abnormal results, a nuclear cardiology stress test may be recommended.
-It may also be an option for someone who is unable to exercise, or walk on a treadmill.
-Patients at high risk, such as those who smoke, or have diabetes or high blood pressure, may also be candidates for nuclear cardiology stress testing.
+If a patient has symptoms that indicate coronary artery disease or has had a previous electrocardiogram that produced abnormal results, a nuclear cardiology stress test may be recommended.
+It may also be an option for someone who is unable to exercise or walk on a treadmill.
+Patients at elevated risk, such as those who smoke, or have diabetes or high blood pressure, may also be candidates for nuclear cardiology stress testing.
 The test is also used to help establish an appropriate treatment plan for a patient who has already been diagnosed with coronary artery disease.

 The Nuclear Cardiology Stress Test